amankumar799/Excel_Project/README.md

 # Excel_Project
 Vrinda Store is a Store that wants to Create an Annual Sales report for 2022.So that, Vrinda Can Understand their Customer anolng sales.
-In this Project,We have Cleaned tha data, Processed the data and Analysed the Sales with the helP of Pivot Table.
+In this Project,We have Cleaned tha data, Processed the data and Analysed the Sales with the help of Pivot Table.